biicode/docs/raspberry-pi.rst

 Download and install
 ^^^^^^^^^^^^^^^^^^^^

-Raspberry PI uses an SD card as backing storage for an operating system and other tools.
-In this tutorial, I will describe how to write a Raspberry PI image to an SD card.
+Raspberry Pi uses an SD card as backing storage for an operating system and other tools.
+In this tutorial, I will describe how to write a Raspberry Pi image to an SD card.

-**Raspberry pi images**
+**Raspberry Pi images**

-There are several flavors of raw Raspberry PI images (e.g., Raspbian, Pidora, Risc OS, RaspBMC, Arch, and OpenElec) which you can download from `Raspberry Pi's official site <http://www.raspberrypi.org/downloads>`_.
+There are several flavors of raw Raspberry Pi images (e.g., Raspbian, Pidora, Risc OS, RaspBMC, Arch, and OpenElec) which you can download from `Raspberry Pi's official site <http://www.raspberrypi.org/downloads>`_.
 All these images are compatible with both model A and B.
 We recommend  to use Raspbian image which based on Debian.

 +----------------------------------------+--------------+----------------------------------------+